Am I Eligible to Take the USMLE?

 If you’re an U.S. citizen, your eligibility to take the USMLE must be in one of the following categories at the time you apply and on the day of your examination:

-- To be eligible to take USMLE Step 1, Step 2 CK, and Step 2 CS: You must be a medical student who is officially enrolled in, or a graduate of, a U.S. or Canadian medical school program leading to an MD degree that’s accredited by the Liaison Committee on Medical Education (LCME).
+- To be eligible to take USMLE Step 1 and Step 2 CK: You must be a medical student who is officially enrolled in, or a graduate of, a U.S. or Canadian medical school program leading to an MD degree that’s accredited by the Liaison Committee on Medical Education (LCME).
 Or you need to be a medical student who is officially enrolled in, or a graduate of, a U.S. medical school leading to a DO degree that is accredited by the American Osteopathic Association (AOA).

-- To be eligible to take USMLE Step 3: Before submitting your application, you must obtain an MD degree (or its equivalent) or a DO degree from a U.S. or Canadian medical school that is accredited by the LCME or the AOA, and you must pass Step 1, Step 2 CK, and Step 2 CS.
+- To be eligible to take USMLE Step 3: Before submitting your application, you must obtain an MD degree (or its equivalent) or a DO degree from a U.S. or Canadian medical school that is accredited by the LCME or the AOA, and you must pass Step 1 and Step 2 CK.

 Are osteopathic physicians eligible to take the USMLE?